1. What is a Student Protection Plan?

 - How we communicate with you about the Student Protection Plan

 1.7 City staff are aware of the impact of the Student Protection Plan through published policies about programme change and termination, and this is supplemented by general support available from staff in Student & Academic Services.

-In determining support for affected students, we consider the needs of different students as defined by the Equality Act 2010, recognising that needs may vary.
-We also recognise that any student may need tailored support.
+In determining support for affected students, we consider the needs of our diverse students as defined by the Equality Act 2010, recognising that needs may vary.
+We also recognise that any student may need tailored and specialist support.

 2. How we assess risks that could affect our ability to continue to deliver your degree programmes

 2.1 As a large organisation, City has a formal system for reviewing and monitoring the range of potential risks that could impact on our ability to deliver your degree programme.
 Our Risk Register is the formal document that records all risks, the likelihood of them occurring and the actions we take to minimise the risk.